 The ACCUPLACER web-based study app features practice tests in each test subject.
-It is accessible from most devices with internet access, and will help you become familiar with the content and format of the ACCUPLACER test questions.
+It is accessible from most devices with internet access and will help test-takers become familiar with the content and format of the ACCUPLACER test questions.
 Access the free ACCUPLACER practice app.

-The cost for the Accuplacer exam is $36.00.
-This cost includes a $3.50 RegisterBlast convenience fee for online payments.
+The remote testing cost for the Accuplacer exam is $54.00.
 All costs paid to the University Testing Center are non-refundable and non-transferable.

-After completing the registration process, check your email for the test registration confirmation.
-If you do not receive a confirmation email, you must contact UTC by emailing email@example.com.
-You will receive a response during normal business hours to check your appointment status.
+After completing the registration process, the test registration confirmation will be emailed.
+If a confirmation email is not received, test-takers must contact UTC during normal business hours to check appointment status.

 Rescheduling an Appointment

-Appointments may be rescheduled up to 72 hours prior to your scheduled date/time at no cost by following the instructions below.
-Missed appointments will require full repayment of the test cost; this includes if you cancel or arrive more than 15-minutes late
+Appointments may be rescheduled up to 7 days prior to the scheduled date/time at no cost by following the instructions below.
+To reschedule within 7 days, test-takers would need to email a cancellation notice to UTC and would schedule a new appointment, including full repayment of the test cost; this also applies for missed appointments or arrivals more than 15 minutes late.

 If the exam is not passed on the first attempt, test takers may enroll in a remediation writing course.
 Test takers should consult with NSCM for a list of acceptable remediation courses.
 If the remediation course is completed with a grade of “B” or higher, then it is not necessary to retake the exam.
 If the remediation course is completed with a grade of “B-“ or lower, then the test takers may opt to retake the exam.
 Test takers have a maximum of two (2) attempts on the Accuplacer.
 Test takers should consult with the NSCM at (407) 823-2681 or email@example.com or NSC 130 for questions about grammar proficiency requirements of limited access majors within the school.